software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 21
 >
-> Implement a simple (no need for a fancy user interface at this point) listing of the published quizzes for the student dashboard application.
+> Implement a simple (no need for a fancy user interface at this point) listing of the published quizzes for the student dashboard frontend application.

 ## Developer guide documentation